richminlee/Frying_Pan/README.md

 - Allow users to select style and color of fry pan they wish to purchase
 - Allow the user to add and remove items from a shopping cart that will update as you click on the buttons
 - Allow users to use Stripe to pay for their items
-- Send the users an automated email that thier order was received and is being processed
+- Send the users an automated email that thier order was received and is being processed (bonus if time)

 ## Data Model